Steve Donoghue

 Steve Donoghue (8 November 1884 – 23 March 1945) was a leading English flat-race jockey in the 1910s and 1920s.
 He was Champion Jockey 10 times between 1914 and 1923 and was one of the most celebrated horse racing sportsmen after Fred Archer, with only Sir Gordon Richards and Sir Tony McCoy eclipsing him.

 Background

 Stephen Donoghue was born in Warrington, Lancashire.
 His father was a steel-worker and the family had no racing connections.
 At the age of twelve he left home and decided to become a jockey after winning a prize for riding a donkey at a circus.
 Donoghue was apprenticed to John Porter when he was 14 years old, but ran away after being beaten for allowing a horse to get loose on the gallops.
 After working as an apprentice and work rider at two other British stables he accepted an offer to ride in France.
-In 1905 he won his first winner at Hyères, before moving to Ireland in 1907 and returning to England in 1911.
+In 1905 he rode his first winner at Hyères, before moving to Ireland in 1907 and returning to England in 1911.